sif/Personal/README.md

 ### Introduction
 ---
 Welcome to my little corner.
 I’ve been cleaning up since I am getting close to graduation.
 Graduation cleaning and all.
+This is my itinerary:
+1. Graduate
+2. Get into more competition
+..*
+3.

 ### Table of Content
 ---